Sickfires94/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku Solver using Constraint Satisfaction Algorithm and A* search for AI Course
+Sudoku Solver using Constraint Satisfaction Algorithm and A* search